-- •.
-The health status of the flock (e.g., incidence of viral or bacterial challenges that impact the hock and leg); - •.
-Activity level (e.g., movement of the bird at different ages, types of activity available [perch heights]); - •.
-Genetics or developmental attributes of the bird (e.g., leg straightness, presence of anatomical deformities, normal gait variances between strains and species); - Environmental conditions (e.g., litter condition); - .
-Nutrition (e.g., vitamin, mineral, or other nutritional deficiencies or excesses resulting in metabolic conditions or changes with fecal consistency); or - •.
-Injury (e.g., equipment-related or bird-to-bird pecking injury to as measured at the processor for a holistic view of the welfare environment and leg outcomes.
+- The health status of the flock (e.g., incidence of viral or bacterial challenges that impact the hock and leg). - Activity level (e.g., movement of the bird at different ages, types of activity available [perch heights]). - Genetics or developmental attributes of the bird (e.g., leg straightness, presence of anatomical deformities, normal gait variances between strains and species). - Environmental conditions (e.g., litter condition). - Nutrition (e.g., vitamin, mineral, or other nutritional deficiencies or excesses resulting in metabolic conditions or changes with fecal consistency). - Injury (e.g., equipment-related or bird-to-bird pecking injury to

-FOR BREEDING TURKEYS, GOOD LEG CONDITION IS ALSO ESSENTIAL FOR PRODUCTION ACTIVITIES LIKE MATING.
-Turkey breeders' mobility is essential for accessing nests for egg production.
+FOR BREEDING CHICKENS, GOOD LEG CONDITION IS ALSO ESSENTIAL FOR PRODUCTION ACTIVITIES LIKE MATING AND ACCESSING NESTS FOR EGG PRODUCTION.

-BECAUSE POOR LEG CONDITION CAN INDICATE A NEED FOR A CULL DECISION OR CAUSE MORTALITY, compare leg condition metrics with
+BECAUSE POOR LEG CONDITION CAN INDICATE A NEED FOR A CULL DECISION OR CAUSE MORTALITY, compare leg condition metrics with ng, footpad condition, and r as measured at the processor for a holistic view of the welfare environment and leg outcomes.